sainnhe/everforest/README.md

 ## Introduction

-Forest Night is a green based color scheme, it's designed to be warm and soft in order to protect developers' eyes.
+Everforest is a green based color scheme, it's designed to be warm and soft in order to protect developers' eyes.

 ### Features